G1anC/C-library/README.md

 This is the template i used whenever a C project started at my school (EPITECH).

 You can find :

+  *  A clear and conscise base of a C project.

   *  My entire library, from "piscine" exercices to functions built along the year.

+  *  Explanations of every library functions in "my.h" file

   *  A customized Makefile with simple + extra rules :
      * ```all```    -> compile project
      * ```clean```  -> removal of .o files